Laknak Kangri (Golden Eagle Peak) has a unique aerial view.

 Author: Akcinya Kootchin, Banff Centre for Arts and Creativity

 Located in the Canadian Rocky Mountains, the Banff Centre Mountain Film and Book Festival is a globally recognized event and tour celebrating the beauty, adventure, and culture of mountains globally.
-The nine-day festival will be held from October 26 through to November 3 this year and features over 70 events, bringing films and stories of adventure and exploration from around the world to Banff Centre for Arts and Creativity in Banff, Alberta.
-The festival showcases live events with adventurers, authors, photographers, and filmmakers sharing their inspiring stories.
+Join us at Banff Centre for Arts and Creativity from November 1 – 9, 2025 for the 50th Anniversary of the Festival in Banff, Alberta!
+The nine-day festival showcases live events with adventurers, authors, photographers, and filmmakers sharing their inspiring stories.

 Media Contact